Non-Boolean OMv: One More Reason to Believe Lower Bounds for Dynamic Problems: Introduction

+While this observation is simple and in hindsight not really surprising, we are not aware of it being folklore in the field of fine-grained complexity, so we state it for completeness.

-In Section~\ref{sec:eq} we show a subcubic reduction from $\exists$Equality-OMv to Boolean-OMv (Theorem~\ref{thm:eq}), which can be seen as an adaptation to the online setting of the sparse matrix multiplication algorithm of Yuster and Zwick~\cite{YusterZ05}.
+\paragraph{Subcubic reductions and where to find them.} In Section~\ref{sec:eq} we show a subcubic reduction from $\exists$Equality-OMv to Boolean-OMv (Theorem~\ref{thm:eq}), which can be seen as an adaptation to the online setting of the sparse matrix multiplication algorithm of Yuster and Zwick~\cite{YusterZ05}.
+Specifically, our algorithm for $\exists$Equality-OMv handles the $n^{\varepsilon/2}$ most frequently appearing values with the help of $n^{\varepsilon/2}$ Boolean-OMv queries (about indicator vectors of those values).
+The remaining less frequent values can then be handled with a brute-force approach within the target running time bound.

 In Section~\ref{sec:minmax} we show how a subcubic algorithm for $\exists$Dominance-OMv would yield a subcubic algorithm for Min-Max-OMv (Theorem~\ref{thm:minmax}).
 The proof is inspired by the known (static) min-max product algorithms~\cite{VassilevskaWY09,DuanP09}, but it is at the same time simpler, because we do not have to optimize the dependence on $\varepsilon$ in the running time of the resulting algorithm.
+In short, the algorithm splits each row of $M$ into $n^{\varepsilon/2}$ buckets based on the values of the entries, and makes $n^{\varepsilon/2}$ many $\exists$Dominance-OMv queries in order to establish for each output entry to which bucket of the corresponding row it belongs; then, the algorithm exhaustively searches through the entire bucket.

 In Section~\ref{sec:minplus} we show a reduction from Bounded Monotone Min-Plus-OMv to $\exists$Equality-OMv.
 On a high level it follows some of the previous (static) algorithms for the bounded monotone min-plus product~\cite{WilliamsX20b,Gu0WX21}.
-However, it also gives a fresh perspective on the problem, because those previously known algorithms use a generalization of the min-witness and bounded (non-monotone) min-plus products (see~\cite[Theorem~1.2]{WilliamsX20b}), while ours deviates form this approach by using the equality product.
+However, it also gives a fresh perspective on the problem, because those previously known algorithms use a generalization of the min-witness and bounded (non-monotone) min-plus products (see~\cite[Theorem~1.2]{WilliamsX20b}), while ours deviates from this approach by using the equality product.

 In Section~\ref{sec:remaining} we show the remaining reductions (Observations~\ref{obs:dom}, \ref{obs:wit}, \ref{obs:bool}).
 Each of them is either very simple or follows easily from folklore arguments.